Reecesu/CSCI-5448_Scala/README.md

 * need `sbt` installed
 * currently supports `java 11` (see `java -version`)
     * this is due to a restriction from the play framework: https://discuss.lightbend.com/t/play-sample-on-windows-java-lang-illegalstateexception-unable-to-load-cache-item/8663
+    * error indicated by using the tool and seeing the following error on the backend: play.api.UnexpectedException...
+UncheckedExecutionException...
+IllegalStateException: Unable to load cache item
 * need `npm` installed

 ## Instructions